Put A Skilled Los Angeles Drug Crime Lawyer On Your Side

 - You possessed an illegal amount of the substance.

-How prosecutors can prove, this can depend on a lot of factors.
-We understand that your circumstances are unique to you, as well as the charges you face.
+How prosecutors prove this can depend on many factors.
+At Action Defense Law, APLC, we understand that your circumstances are unique to you, as well as the charges you face.
 We can help you evaluate your situation and help you create a tailored defense strategy that keeps your best interests in mind.

 What are the categories of drug possession?

 In California, there are two categories of drug possession charges you can face, those include: